TiagoCavalcante/next-auth-utils/README.md

 # next-auth-utils

-Utilities for a next-auth protect website
+Utilities for a next-auth protected website

 ## Install